 - No assigned collateral required

 A working capital loan can be the solution you need regardless of what you need the funds for.
-So how do you find the right lender for your working capital financing?
+So how do you find the right lending partner for your working capital financing?

-Once you’ve decided which type of capital solution is best for your needs, it’s time to find a lender to work with.
-As a small business owner, you want a lender that values you and your business instead of just seeing you as “a transaction” to make a buck.
+Once you’ve decided which type of capital solution is best for your needs, it’s time to find a lending partner to work with.
+As a small business owner, you want a lending partner that values you and your business instead of just seeing you as “a transaction” to make a buck.
 Banks are abundant and easy to find, but very difficult to get approved by.

 Other advantages of working with Mulligan Funding include: